gfpop: an R Package for Univariate Graph-Constrained Change-Point Detection: Isotonic regression using constraint graph with robust loss

 \subsection{A simple illustration}

-We begin by a simple illustration on a step-wise increasing signal with corrupted data.
-In Figure \ref{isotonic}, we represent the data and the results of various approaches.
+We illustrate our results on a step-wise increasing signal with corrupted data.
+In Figure~\ref{isotonic}, we represent the data and the results of various approaches.
 We see that using a biweight loss our package in blue is closer to the true signal in black than other approaches.

-In next Subsections we considered Monte-Carlo simulations to confirm this result: see Subsection \ref{subsec:isolin} for the linear increasing scenario and Subsection \ref{subsec:isostep} for the step-wise increasing scenario.
-The R code of these simulations can be found on the Github page \url{https://github.com/vrunge/gfpop_Rsimu}.
+In Appendix we considered Monte-Carlo simulations to confirm this result: see Section \ref{subsec:isolin} for the linear increasing scenario and Section \ref{subsec:isostep} for the step-wise increasing scenario.
+As expected, recovering the true number of changes with corrupted data with also a small MSE is a challenging task for all methods excepted for \fct{gfpop4} using a robust loss, a positive penalty and the isotonic constraint graph.
+The \proglang{R} code of these simulations can be found on the Github page \url{https://github.com/vrunge/gfpop/tree/master/simulations}.